-✔️Article written by a veterinarian, and reviewed by Dr. Whittenburg, Pet Hospital Director.
+✔️Article written by a veterinarian & reviewed by Dr. Whittenburg, Director, on Dec 5th, 2022.

 When cleaning up the yard, you found some worrying white strings in your dog’s poop.
 Many types of intestinal parasites can affect dogs.
 Some may be seen in poop, while others cause symptoms without ever being seen.
 In this article, we will focus on worms found in dog poop: how do you know you’re seeing worms and not something else?
 And how do you know which type of worms are in your dog’s poop?